Diagnosing the Properties and Evolutionary Fates of Black Hole and Wolf-Rayet X-ray Binaries as Potential Gravitational

-Interestingly, for Cyg X-3, we find that the WR star is more likely to form a mass-gap BH with a mass between 3.9 $M_\odot$ and 4.6 $M_\odot$, based on the parameter space shown in Figure~\ref{cyg_frl}.
-This system resides in a very short orbit, where the tidal effects on the WR star are significantly strong, leading to the formation of a fast-spinning BH with $\chi_2 \in [\sim0.55, \sim0.75]$.
+Interestingly, for Cyg X-3, we find that the WR star is more likely to form a mass-gap BH with a mass between 3.9 $M_\odot$ and 4.6 $M_\odot$.
+This system resides in a very short orbit, where the tidal effects on the WR star are significantly strong, leading to the formation of a fast-spinning BH with $\chi_2 \in [\sim0.55, \sim0.75]$ (see Figure~\ref{cygx3-spin}, we also include an additional grid assuming a dimensionless spin of 0.5 for the first-born BH).
 The chirp mass $M_{\rm chirp}$ and effective inspiral spin $\chi_{\rm eff}$ for this system are found to range from $\sim 4.6\, M_\odot$ to $\sim 5.0\, M_\odot$ and from $\sim 0.3$ to $\sim 0.6$, respectively.
 Additionally, this system is likely to form a potential BBH with a shorter merging timescale of log($T_{\rm merger}$[Myr]) $\in [\sim 2.17, \sim 2.31]$.
 Notably, it is worth emphasizing that the spin magnitude of the first-born BH in this system should not exceed 0.6.
-In Table~\ref{table2}, we briefly summarize the main properties of BH and WR X-ray binaries in various evolutionary phases.
+In Table~\ref{table2}, we briefly summarize the main properties of BH and WR X-ray binaries at various evolutionary phases.